|

 The Elena is an easy sweater knitting pattern crafted with beginners in mind.
 Whether you’re new to knitting or garment making, the Elena is an easy sweater to make.

 This comfy pullover sweater features a v-neck that’s simply made.
-Along the cuffs and hem is 2×2 ribbing.
+Along the cuffs and hem the stretchy rib stitch gives the perfect finish.

-The classic stockinette stitch creates a sweater that drapes beautifully in worsted weight yarn.
+The stockinette stitch creates a timeless classic sweater that drapes beautifully in worsted weight yarn.
+This is one of my favorite sweaters, I hope it will be yours too!

 Woman turned in beige v-neck knit sweater.